-- Restore native floodplain forest and herbaceous vegetation.
+- 1. Restore native floodplain forest and herbaceous vegetation.
 The floodplain forest should include green ash, cottonwood, black willow, hackberry, silver maple, quaking aspen, American elm, American basswood, and bur oak. - 2.
 Restore stand density with an average of 300 trees per acre over 80 percent of the mitigation site(s) with diameter at breast height (DBH) of 2 inches within 10 years.
 This tree density is typical for the Red River Basin floodplain forest in the Project vicinity. - 3.
 Restore floodplain forest community with a target species composition of at least 10 percent by number of individual trees to be bur oak and hackberry, with the rest a mix of green ash, cottonwood, black willow, boxelder, American elm, silver maple and American basswood. - 4.
 Allow some regeneration of native herbaceous plants, shrubs, and trees from locally produced propagules on 20 percent of the mitigation land area, to create diversity in forest and herbaceous vegetation in the mitigation area.

-5. Protect and manage the site(s) in perpetuity by an agreement for management as a wildlife management area by the Minnesota Department of Natural Resources or North Dakota Game and Fish department.
+5. Protect and manage the site(s) in perpetuity by an agreement for management as a wildlife management area by the MnDNR, NDGF, or some other entity.